 - Step 4 - Record a Meeting/Lecture/Presentation

 - Locate the menu at the bottom the Zoom window.

-- If you want to record a PowerPoint presentation or actions on your computer, click the Share Screen button.
+- If you want to record a PowerPoint presentation or actions on your computer, click the Share button.

-(NOTE: The Zoom menu moves to the top of the screen when you click Share Screen.)
+- Note the menu moves to the top of the Zoom window when you share your screen.